oddacious/oddacious.github.io/_posts/2015-10-29-where-the-puck-stops.md

 ![Shot distribution]({{ site.baseurl }}/img/shot_distribution.png){: .center-image }
 <span class="caption text-muted">Shorthanded shots are very substantial</span>

 See that mass of yellow?
-Those are shots faced when shorthanded, when your team is playing at a disadventage.
+Those are shots faced when shorthanded, when your team is playing at a disadvantage.
 There are two reasons why I want to find a way to include this:

 1. This gives us more data.